auth0/docs/articles/connections/database/custom-db/error-handling.md

 topics:
     - connections
     - custom-database
+    - troubleshooting
-contentType: how-to
+contentType: reference
 useCase:
     - customize-connections
+    - troubleshooting
 ---
 # Custom Database Error Handling and Troubleshooting

-In this article, we will show you how you can return errors resulting from your custom database connection for troubleshooting purposes.
+You can use return errors resulting from your custom database connection for troubleshooting purposes.
 We will also cover some basic troubleshooting steps for your scripts.

 ## Types of errors